chocolatey/choco-wiki/How-To-Host-Feed.md

 * Requires Windows/IIS/SQL Server (hopefully with the proper licenses on each of those).

 #### Package Gallery Setup
+Only approach this if you are a Windows Admin with significant experience in setting up SQL Server databases and IIS for ASP.NET MVC sites.
+We don't have resources to help support the setup, but we can point you to [NuGet Gallery Setup](https://github.com/NuGet/NuGetGallery/wiki/Hosting-the-NuGet-Gallery-Locally-in-IIS).

+##### Chocolatey Package Gallery Setup

 At this time we don't have setup instructions and won't answer questions specifically surrounding the setup of a gallery.
 Watch for this to change as Chocolatey for Business becomes a thing.